 Tardies - Tardies are disruptive to the learning environment and have a negative impact on student achievement.
-A student is tardy when they arrive to school or class after the beginning bell has sounded without an approved excuse.
+A student is tardy when they arrive to school or class after the bell to begin has sounded without an approved excuse.
 Leaving school early before the end of the school day also falls under this category.
 For K-8 students, the parent must accompany the student to the office when they are tardy.
 For secondary and 6-12 schools, the student must report to the attendance clerk.
 Tardies may be recognized and calculated in instances of truancy.
-For truancy purposes and documentation for court action, 7 (seven) unexcused tardies to school or seven (7) early checkouts from school will equal one unexcused absence at the high school or combination school.
-Four (4) unexcused tardies to school or four (4) early checkouts from school will equal one unexcused absence at the elementary level.
-Six (6) unexcused tardies to school or six (6) early checkouts from school will equal one unexcused absence at the middle school, this number being determined by the number of periods at the school.
+For truancy purposes and documentation for court action.
+7 seven unexcused tardies to school or seven 7 early checkouts from school will equal one unexcused absence at the high school or combination school.
+Four (4) unexcused tardies to school or four (4) early checkouts from school will equal one unexcused absence at the middle school.